NTDLS/NTDLS.ReliableMessaging/README.md

 }
 ```

-## Examples of sending messages and receiving them by events.
+## Examples of sending messages and receiving them with events.
 ```csharp
 static void Main()
 {